DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 [-e Default__STE_Revolver_Neurotoxin_C 0] is another import/export, this time it is an export.
 Remember export name must have augmentation after it!

+Parser Funcionality:

+-eread [export]

+export is eiter -i index or name with aug (like Upgradable 0).
+DO NOT SKIP THE AUG EVEN IF IT IS ZERO!

 Auxiliary commands:
 nullconfig: Creates NullConfig.json with all fields you must/can fill in case you broke your config.